What to Bring and Other Notes

 Soaps and Shampoos

-At Peaceful Village, we don’t support or use chemical products like soaps or shampoos, deodorants, perfumes, lotions/creams, etc. Instead, we use the power of fruits to help with that.
-We use lemon in our hair rubbed into our scalp and hair as shampoo and on our skin also as soap.
-We utilize avocado on our hair and skin as a conditioner and as a lotion.
-We leave the lemon or avocado on the body for 5 to 10 minutes to soak in and then we wash it off with pure water from the rain or rivers.
-If one smells a bit on under the armpits, use fresh lemon or one can also add baking soda.
+At Peaceful Village we respect Nature and don’t want to harm her as much as we can, therefore we don’t use chemical products like soaps or shampoos, deodorants, perfumes, lotions/creams, makeup, etc., and instead use the power of fruits to help with that.
+We use Lime, Lemon, or other Citrus fruits as a substitute for shampoo in our hair and scalp and on our skin also substituted as soap.
+We utilize Avocado and sometimes mixed with Banana on our hair and skin, as a conditioner and as a lotion.
+We sometimes use other fruits as well, like Papaya, Mango, etc., which also works great for the hair and skin.
+We leave the fruit on our body for a few minutes to soak in, and then we wash it with pure water from the rain, rivers, or waterfalls.
+If one smells a bit on under the armpits during the day, use fresh juice of lime or lemon to eliminate it.

 Water